appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 ```
 - Save the file.
 - Reset Podman by running the command: `podman system reset`.
-- Reboot the system using the command: `reboot` .
+- Reboot the system using the command: `sudo reboot` .

 :::caution
 If you skip the step about podman network stack above, you will encounter network related issues.
 Please make sure you have completed this step.